Avaiga/taipy-doc/docs/knowledge_base/tips/the_on_change_callback/index.md

 short-description: Make your multi-user graphical interface fully interactive using the on_change callback.
 img: the_on_change_callback/callbacks_flowchart-1.png
 ---
-In Taipy, an on_change callback is a Python function which is executed when some application variable is modified.
+In Taipy, an `on_change` callback triggers a Python function which is executed when some application variable is modified.
 This callback is used for implementing some behavior after the user performs an action, such as dragging a slider to define the value of some parameter or typing some text into an input box.